khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 **Motion sample:** The text above is in section 1-2 while iconography occupies space in sections 2-2 and 2-3.

+<todo>Add frame composition example that demonstrates the frame grid and movement within different sections.</todo>

 ## Tanuki + DevOps loop

-Whenever introducing the GitLab logo in video, the trace logo animation may be used.
-It should animate on using a stroke reveal using Interactive Ease.
-The file for this animation can be found [here](url.com).
+- Whenever introducing the GitLab logo in video, the trace logo animation may be used.
+- It should animate on using a stroke reveal using Interactive Ease.

-Do not use any other reveals such as fading on logo, having the logo move in from outside the frame, or scaling to reveal the logo.
+- Don't use any other reveals such as fading on logo, having the logo move in from outside the frame, or scaling to reveal the logo.

+<todo>Add reference for _interactive ease_.</todo>
+<todo>Add trace logo animation example.</todo>
+<todo>Add link to trace logo animation file.</todo>

 ## Gradients